 And despite alarming statistics highlighting notable opportunities to improve maternal outcomes in the US, pregnancy and childbirth for a vast majority of women is still very safe, with favorable outcomes.

 Studies show that confident, self-assured women get through labor and delivery more easily than their scared, fearful counterparts.
-So let's take a proactive approach, address common fears, and better prepare you for the journey ahead.
+So let's take a proactive approach, sip a calming herbal tea for pregnancy, address common fears, and better prepare you for the journey ahead.

 Concern #1: Not getting to the hospital in time